sam-thetutor/plug-n-play/docs/use-auth-client-integration.md

-# Using NNSAdapter with @dfinity/use-auth-client
+# Using InternetIdentity with @dfinity/use-auth-client

-This guide explains how to integrate the `NNSAdapter` from the @windoge98/plug-n-play library with the @dfinity/use-auth-client React hook.
+This guide explains how to integrate the `InternetIdentity` from the @windoge98/plug-n-play library with the @dfinity/use-auth-client React hook.

 ## Overview